 Raju, a migrant labourer, got his everything destroyed in the floods in Bihar.
 He then came to Delhi in search of a job so that he could tend to his family.
-He landed in a good job and just when his life was getting on track there came a rude shock.
+He landed a good job and just when his life was getting on track there came a rude shock.
 Complete lockdown of the country!
-Raju was thrown out of job, and was weeping, sitting in his small shack looking at his children who were reeling under hunger for 3 days.
+Raju was thrown out of a job and was weeping, sitting in his small shack looking at his children who were reeling under hunger for 3 days.
 All he could do was curse his fate and the government for bringing this misery upon his family.

 Covid19 Lockdown : A technical analysis.

 Before analysing the lockdown, let’s first discuss the potential of infection of the Covid19.
 For this, we need to be acquainted with the term R naught.
 Three possibilities exist for the potential spread or decline of disease, depending on its R0 value:

 - If R0 is less than 1, each existing infection causes less than one new infection.
 In this case, the disease will decline and eventually die out.